 If you enjoy unique experiences, I would really recommend you to book a special guided tour “In the boots of the first war soldiers”, which will not just take you to the Cerje memorial, but also around the Walk of Peace, first World War defence ditches and the underground cave, which offered shelter for the Austrian-Hungarian soldiers.
 You can read more about the experience and best things to do in Karst in a special blog post here.

 You will even find a small cafe at the Cerje Memorial, where you can grab a cup of coffee or enjoy a glass of local wine with amazing views towards the Vipava Valley.

 How to reach Cerje Memorial?

-Having your own transport is a must for visiting Kras and Vipava Valley, as the most beautiful sights and places are not easy accessible with a public transport.
+Having your own transport is a must for visiting Karst and Vipava Valley, as the most beautiful sights and places are not easy accessible with a public transport.

 You can reach Cerje Memorial with a drive on a local road to a village Lokvica.
 You can either park the car in the village (45.869483,13.615397) or following the Cerje signs all the way up to the large official parking place.
 We were there with our curious 3 year old boy and needed around 30 minutes on foot from the village Lokvica and 1,5 kilometers long walk.

 Having your own transport, don’t miss out stopping at the amazing medieval town Vipavski Križ too (45.881344,13.861019).
 Its narrow, renovated and extremely picturesque streets are really charming to explore.
 You can also enjoy the views from the defense walls, added to the town in 15th century.

 Vipavski Križ is known as one of the most beautiful medieval towns in Slovenia and as soon as you visit it, you will know why.